aarkir/dotfiles/README.md

   2. Documents includes many other features in addition to playing music, but doesn't have playlists/albums/artists besides the folder the songs are in.
 Also, it is 150 MB while the other two listed apps are ~50MB
   3. VLC (for mobile) supports captions and the host of extensions it does on the PC, but functions as a worse music player than Documents because it doesn't allow normal things like skipping through songs.

+### mpsyt

+- if you get hit with maximum api responses, create an api key at https://console.developers.google.com/apis/, then run `set api_key [api_key]`

 ### Installed Things

 - https://github.com/tmux-plugins/tpm